 - One/ Two days per week 9:30am-3pm.

-This entry-level qualification affords you many great opportunities including further qualifications, pathways into other areas within the sector or as the beginning of your journey into University to study nursing.
+This entry-level qualification affords you many great opportunities including access to further qualifications, pathways into other areas of employment within the sector or as the beginning of your journey into University to study nursing.
 We can help you explore all these options and develop a career pathway plan to help you on your way.

 To achieve this qualification, the candidate must have completed at least 120 hours of work as detailed in the Assessment Requirements of the units of competency.